 5.16 In consultation with the chairmen of study groups and the chairman of TSAG, the Director shall ensure an appropriate flow of executive summary information on the work of the study groups.
 This information should be designed to assist in following and appreciating the overall significance of the work progressing in ITU-T.

 5.17 The Director shall foster cooperation and coordination with the other standardization organizations for the benefit of all members and report to TSAG on these efforts.

+5.18 The Director shall lead the work of two groups, the group on intellectual property rights and the group on the allocation of international numbering resources, which also report to TSAG, and whose mandates are adopted by TSAG.

 SECTION 6